Janosch-Kalich/RaspIO/README.md

 <br>
 <h3 id="raspiinfo">Additional Information</h3>

-- When the program on the Raspberry Pi starts it will set every pin too it's specified `default` state.
+- When the program on the Raspberry Pi starts it will set every pin to it's specified `default` state.
 - The `type` attribute is mostly for UX and UI reasons, the Raspberry Pi can still `/getpin` for an output

 <br>